 In December 2012, we and Biogen Idec entered into a third and separate collaboration agreement to develop and commercialize novel antisense drugs to three targets to treat neurological or neuromuscular diseases.
 We are responsible for the development of each of the drugs through the completion of the initial Phase 2 clinical study for such drug.
 Biogen Idec has the option to license a drug from each of the three programs through the completion of the first Phase 2 study for each program.
 If Biogen Idec exercises its option for a drug, it will assume all further global development, regulatory and commercialization responsibilities for that drug.
 Under the terms of the agreement, we received an upfront payment of \$30 million, which we are amortizing through December 2020.
 Over the term of the collaboration, we are eligible to receive up to \$259 million in a license fee and substantive milestone payments per program.
-We are eligible to receive up to \$59 million in development milestone payments to support research and development of each program, including amounts related to the cost of clinical trials.
-We are also eligible to receive up to \$130 million in milestone payments per program if Biogen Idec achieves pre-specified regulatory milestones.
-In addition, we are eligible to receive royalties up to the mid-teens on any product sales of drugs resulting from each of the three programs.
-In February 2015, we earned a \$10 million milestone payment when we initiated an IND-enabling toxicology study of ISIS-BIIB4Rx, a drug for an undisclosed target designed to treat a neurodegenerative disease.
-We will earn the next milestone payment of up to \$14 million if we initiate a Phase 1 study for ISIS-BIIB $4{Rx}$ .
+We are eligible to receive up to \$130 million in milestone payments per support research and development of each program, including amounts related to the cost of clinical trials.
+We are also eligible to receive up to \$130 million in milestone payments per program.
+If Biogen Idec achieves pre-specified regulatory milestone.
+In addition, we are eligible to receive up to the mid-teens on any product sales of drugs resulting from each of the three programs.
+In February 2015, we earned a \$10 million milestone payment when we initiated an IND-enabling toxicology study of ISIS-BIIB4{Rx}.